Glenn Close

-Close began her professional career on the stage in 1974 with Love for Love.
-She received her first Tony Award nomination for her role in Barnum and later went on to win three competitive Tony Awards for her roles in the plays The Real Thing (1983), and Death and the Maiden (1992) and the musical Sunset Boulevard (1995).
+On stage, Close made her Broadway debut in the play Love for Love (1974).
+She later won three Tony Awards, two for Best Actress in a Play for her roles in the plays The Real Thing (1983) and Death and the Maiden (1992), and one for Best Actress in a Musical, the musical Sunset Boulevard (1995).
+She was Tony-nominated for Barnum (1980).
 She returned to the Broadway stage in a 2014 revival of A Delicate Balance.
-She reprised her role as Norma Desmond in a West End and Broadway revival in 2016 and 2017 respectively.
-She has also hosted the Tony Awards twice in 1992, and 1995.
+In 2016 she returned to Sunset Boulevard on the West End stage earning a Laurence Olivier Award for Best Actress in a Musical nomination.